-Ms Floriane Lavaud, Debevoise & Plimpton LLP, member of the Bars of the State of New York and Paris, Solicitor of the Senior Courts of England and Wales.
+Ms Floriane Lavaud, Debevoise & Plimpton LLP, member of the Bars of the State of New York and Paris, Solicitor of the Senior Courts of England and Wales, as Counsel:

-Mr. Ali Abusedra, Legal Counsel, Ministry of Foreign Affairs of the State of Qatar, as Counsel;
+Mr. Ali Abusedra, Legal Counsel, Ministry of Foreign Affairs of the State of Oatar.